Author Journal / Biography / Classics / Middle East / Travel / Visual Culture

 Lunch With Howard Carter: An exclusive extract from ‘Aristocrats and Archaeologists’ by Toby Wilkinson and Julian Platt

-This book tells the story of an Edwardian journey on the Nile in the winter of 1907–1908.
-At its core is a remarkable series of letters which provide a first-hand account of the three-month trip—the sites visited, the passengers aboard and the people encountered ashore, the clashes of culture and of class.
-More than a mere travelogue, this correspondence from over a century ago opens a window on the rarefied worlds of aristocracy and archaeology during their golden age.
+Aristocrats and Archaeologists” tells the story of an Edwardian journey on the Nile in the winter of 1907–1908.
+At its core is a remarkable series of letters that provide a first-hand account of the three-month trip—the sites visited, the passengers aboard and the people encountered ashore, the clashes of culture and of class.
+More than a mere travelogue, this correspondence from over a century ago opens a window into the rarefied worlds of aristocracy and archaeology during their golden age.
 What emerges is a vivid picture of privilege and adventure that continues to enthrall.

 Read an exclusive extract below…